How to give feedback to creative and production people

 Pick something that is working and highlight that first.

-Even in the worst video or animation, there is usually at least one thing worth salvaging and starting with a positive allows the feedback to start flowing.
+Even in the worst video or animation, there is usually at least one thing worth salvaging.
+Starting with a positive allows the feedback to start flowing.

 Sometimes it can be difficult to see this clearly but everyone on your team is more often than not trying to do their best, they are putting in hard work (and even if it hasn’t yielded the right result yet you have to trust in the process), and while you shouldn’t have to worry about everyone else’s ego…